One-888/StockCharts/README.md

 ## Exit Strategy

 The strategy adheres to a risk management rule of never risking more than 7% of the investment.
 A trailing stop order is set by default at 3%.
 For high-risk stocks, such as PLTR, the trailing stop is set at 3%, while for stocks like the Magnificent Seven, it is set at 4%.
+For ETFs, the default trailing stop is set at 7%.

 ## Additional Notes